UWC2-APIDOC/to-do-service-au24/docs/tutorials/tutorial_cjoyce.md

 1. Using the Postman app, set up a new request with these values:
     * **Method**: POST
     * **URL**: `{{base_url}}/users`
+        * When run locally for testing, the {base_url} is generally http://localhost:3000.
     * **Headers**:
         * `Content-Type: application/json`
     * **Request body**: